TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 Install the coverage package into your Python 3.6 site-packages directory.
 (Its exact location depends on the OS).
 > python3 -m pip install coverage
-(On Windows, replace 'python3 with 'py -3.6' ama perhaps just 'python'.)
+(On Windows, replace 'python3 ukijumuisha 'py -3.6' ama perhaps just 'python'.)

-The problem with running coverage with repository python ni that coverage uses absolute agizas kila its submodules, hence it needs to be in a directory kwenye sys.path.
+The problem ukijumuisha running coverage ukijumuisha repository python ni that coverage uses absolute agizas kila its submodules, hence it needs to be in a directory kwenye sys.path.
 One solution: copy the package to the directory containing the cpython repository.
 Call it 'dev'.
 Then run